openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 compressed_model = pipeline.run(model=model)

 # Step 5 (Optional): Compress model weights to quantized precision
-#                    in order to reduce the size of the final .bin file.
+#                     to reduce the size of the final .bin file.
 compress_model_weights(compressed_model)

 # Step 6: Save the compressed model to the desired path.